Brexit – What consequences for European Works Councils ?

 Scotland voted to remain in the European Union.
 The Scottish Government started discussions with the EU institutions and other member states about Scotland remaining in the EU.
 Since early August 2016 there is a call for a referendum whether the country should continue as a monarchy or republic.
 On 30 March 2017 Scotland's first minister formally asked for powers to hold a second Scottish independence referendum (see BBC report).
-It could take place at the end of the Brexit process.
+It should take place before 2021 (see press report).

 The Labour Party published a plan for a federal UK, a “third option” for Scotland's future.
 The Scottish government should be given the power to set VAT rates and sign international treaties (see BBC report).

 This challenge has dramatically increased the complexities and uncertainties of Brexit negotiations.
 The announcement effectively starts a two-year independence campaign.
 In an already disadvantageous negotiating position, Theresa May is now open to having the Scottish issue used as leverage against her throughout the process (see political analysis).

 Former Prime Minister Tony Blair said in January 2016, that he thinks Scotland will leave the United Kingdom if the United Kingdom leaves the European Union (see BBC report).
 The U.S. bank JP Morgan said on 29 June 2016 it now expects Scotland to vote for independence and introduce its own currency before Britain leaves the European Union (see press report).
 Scotland is looking to open its own trade representations abroad and signed its first economic collaboration declaration with Bavaria on 24 March 2017 (see press report).

 - Scotland rejoining EU “could be speedy” -- 6 April 2017